thachpholly/aws-sample/README.md

 # aws-sample
-This demo will demonstate how to create a webserver using AWS
+This demo will demonstate how we can use AWS to create a webserver.

 # Create EC2 Instance